 The calves have a reputation for being the hardest muscles to grow.
-But dedicated training, including seated calf raises, can help you build strong, powerful calves.
+But dedicated training can help you build strong, powerful calf muscles.

 - What Are Seated Calf Raises?
-They're heel-lift exercises in which you sit down and raise a weight using your calves.
+They're heel-lift exercises where you sit down and raise a weight using your calves.

-- Seated Calf Raise Muscles Worked: Your calves actually contain two separate muscles: the soleus and the gastrocnemius ("gastroc" for short).
-The soleus runs the entire length of the lower leg and, while critical to leg function, is hard to see.
-The gastroc, however, hangs out at the top of the calves, connects to the knee and is very visible when developed.
-While seated calf raises work both the soleus and gastroc, they primarily target the gastroc.
+- Calf Raise Muscles Worked: Your calves contain two separate muscles: the soleus and gastrocnemius ("gastroc" for short).
+Though it's hard to see, the soleus runs the entire length of the lower leg, helping your lower body move.
+The gastroc is at the top of the calves, connecting to the knee.
+Sitting raises mainly target the soleus.
+(FYI, standing calf raises focus on the gastroc.)

-- Who Can Do Seated Calf Raises?
+- Who Can Do This Exercise?
 Anyone that's free of lower-body injury can do this exercise.

-- Can You Do Seated Calf Raises at Home?
+- Can You Do This Move at Home?
 Absolutely!
-You can do at-home seated calf raises without a machine using a dumbbell, barbell or any weighted object.
+You can do this exercise right at home without a machine, using a dumbbell, barbell or any weighted object.

 Ready to give your calves the attention they deserve?
-Here's everything you need to know about seated calf raises.
+Here's everything you need to know about this exercise.

 How to Do a Seated Calf Raise

-Wanted to learn how to do seated calf raises in the most effective way possible?
-Follow these step-by-step instructions from New York-based certified personal trainer Carolina Araujo, CPT, to improve your seated calf raise form.
+Want to learn how to do sitting calf raises in the most effective way possible?
+Follow these step-by-step instructions from New York-based certified personal trainer Carolina Araujo, CPT.

 Seated Calf Raise